 By Maureen A. Harding

-Maureen A. Harding, of North Tonawanda, is an urban planner with several years experience with federal, state and local governments.
+Maureen A. Harding, AICP, of North Tonawanda, is a professional urban and regional planner.